Who has played the Glastonbury Sunday legends slot over the years?

 The Glastonbury Sunday Legend is one of the most prestigious slots in the festival calendar.
 Take one veteran performer, stick them on the Pyramid Stage late on Sunday afternoon and watch them unleash their greatest hits.

-Shania Twain has now been confirmed for the slot at Glastonbury 2024, bringing some of her best known hits, including You're Still The One, Man!
-I Feel Life A Woman! and That Don't Impress Me Much to the Pyramid Stage.
+Sir Rod Stewart has now been confirmed for the slot at Glastonbury 2025 and is expected to bring some of his best known hits, including Maggie May, Sailing and I Don't Want To Talk About It to the Pyramid Stage.

 When Kylie Minogue took to the stage at the 2019 festival, it became the most-watched moment of that year's event.
 The term "Sunday Legend" is a relatively recent innovation - for a number of years, legends would rub shoulders with newer artists on the Pyramid Stage bill and it was all just part of the mix.